AG-Philipsen/cl2qcd/INSTALL.md

 To find the OpenCL library a script called [`FindOpenCL.cmake`](https://gitlab.com/Marix/FindOpenCL/raw/master/FindOpenCL.cmake) is used.
 Make sure it can be found by CMake.
-One option is to symlink it into some path searched for by CMake, e.g.
+One option is to download and place it into some path searched for by CMake, e.g.

 ```bash
 mkdir -p ${HOME}/.cmake/modules